Sell in May and Go Away? I almost Did!

 Dear Hon.
 Represenatives’s John, Harry and Jon;

 I have written to you many times before on various issues.
 Since my last communication, I am in process of becoming a District Committeeman for AZ.
 5, 21.
-In addition I will be posting this letter and the results (actions you take), on my Blog, Dare Something Worthy Today Too! (http://jschulmansr.wordpress.com).
+In addition I will be posting this letter and the results (actions you take), on my Blog, Dare Something Worthy Today Too! (https://jschulmansr.wordpress.com).

 Why I am writing to you this time is the question, “what are we doing to the financial futures of our present country, our children, grandchildren, and even great-grandchildren?”
 I am gravely concerned in light of the following…